 If you are not renting a car you have the option to use the bus.
-First and important thing you need to buy the ticket in advance or in the Ticket Office which is outside the arrivals hall.
-This is so important because the drivers don’t do any exception and if you are without your own ticket, they will ask you to get off the bus and attend the next.
+The first and important thing is you need to buy the ticket in advance or in the Ticket Office which is outside the arrivals hall.
+This is so important because the drivers don’t do any exceptions and if you are without your own ticket, they will ask you to get off the bus and attend the next.

 Planning to go to Marbella?
 Here you go with some tips.

-It is so easy, think to go to Marbella because it is worth.
-During the summer period when the city is busy, with thousands of tourist visiting it every day, the local authorities disposed of a bus every 20-25 minutes.
+It is so easy, think to go to Marbella because it is worth it.
+During the summer period when the city is busy, with thousands of tourists visiting it every day, the local authorities disposed of a bus every 20-25 minutes.
 The bus terminated at Marbella, remember always to buy your ticket for the return in advance.